 12 Reasons Why a Shed House is Smart

 In the last few years the idea of a shed house has become the craze for a number of people.
 Within the movement there is a push towards being minimalists.
 Advocates of the idea want to save space with their home, as well as save money.
 So, for those who haven’t made up their minds yet, here are 12 reasons why the idea of a shed home is a smart one.
+You might also like these 13 examples of people around the world living in sheds.

 (Don’t have time to read this?
 See prices on our pre-made sheds for sale, some of which would make a great shed house!)